senarclens/senarclens.github.io/programming/c/index.md

 To get started, I recommend working through Jens Gustedt's [Modern C](https://gustedt.gitlabpages.inria.fr/modern-c/) **textbook**.
-It is available online, free of charge, or can bought in any decend bookshop (e.g. on [Amazon](https://amzn.to/3JPx5KT)).
+It is available online, free of charge, or can bought in any decent bookshop (e.g. on [Amazon](https://amzn.to/3JPx5KT)).
 The [C Reference Card (ANSI)](c-refcard.pdf) gives a good overview of ANSI-C.